UltraEngine/Lua/README.md

 ```c
 #define LUA_IDSIZE	4096
 ```

+The library is compiled as a static library, with no DLL.

 Visual Studio project and precompiled binary are provided.

 Lua modules are ready-to-compile in the Modules folder.